Living with Pulmonary Fibrosis

 - Swimming – You use nearly every muscle in your body when you swim.
 Use caution, swimming can seem harmless, but it can be strenuous.
 It’s important that people with lung damage ease into swimming.

 - Yoga – Another activity that uses most of your body’s muscles, yoga can stimulate your lungs through focused breathing.
 Yoga also helps workout your diaphragm, the muscle that operates the lungs.

 - Breathing exercises – There is a long list of breathing exercises you can perform to help improve lung capacity.
-Try breathing in deeply, and filing the lung cavity.
+Try breathing in deeply, and filling the lung cavity.
 When you exhale, purse your lips and breathe slowly.
 Then, try holding your breath for a few seconds before inhaling again.
-Repeat this exercise to see if you can increase the time you hold your breathe.
+Repeat this exercise to see if you can increase the time you hold your breath.